ktorio/ktor-documentation/topics/server-oidc.md

 }
 ```

-## Skip discovery with static metadata {id="static-metadata"}
+## Configure static metadata {id="static-metadata"}

-If you already know the endpoints, or you are writing a test, set the metadata yourself:
+If the provider endpoints are known in advance, or you need a static configuration for testing, use the `metadata`
+property:

 ```kotlin
 val provider = oidc.identityProvider("static") {